Shendidy/CV/README.md

 ## About me

 With a BSc in civil engineering, and as projects manager for the past 12 years in one of the most challenging and dynamic industries in the world and in the most robust city of Dubai, I'm determined to live my life now doing what I enjoy the most and start a career in the software development.
-Bringing with me all life and professional skills  gained over the years, along with what I learnt at Makers academy and before that as a hobyist software developer.
+Bringing with me all life and professional skills  gained over the years, along with what I learnt at Makers academy and before that as a hobbyist software developer.

 A lot more about me can be found on my site: [shendidy.com](http://www.shendidy.com)